pulumi-demos/examples/python/automation-api/README.md

 ## Main Components of the Example

-* `deployments.yaml`: This file captures the information needed for the orchestration logic.
+* `arrangements.yaml`: This file captures the information needed for the orchestration logic.
 Specifically, it provides information on how to find and run specific stacks including multi-stack use-cases.
 It is hand-crafted to allow you to demo what you want.
 * `orchestration`: This folder contains the orchestration logic used to manage the projects and stacks.
 It is called by the code in the `run-automation` folder.
-* `run-automation`: This folder contains the command line code that is executed to run the automation logic.
+* `automation.py`: This is the main program that executes the orchestration automation.

 ## Running the Example

-* Modify the `deployments.json` file as you wish or use it as-is.
+* Modify the `arrangements.yaml` file as you wish or use it as-is.
-* Navigate to the `run-automation` folder.
-* Run `python ./main.py`
+* Run `python ./automation.py`